 ECDIS equipment fitted prior to 2009 will not show Virtual AtoN until the equipment is upgraded or replaced, which is unlikely under the current “grand-fathering” arrangements.
 There is currently no provision for Virtual AtoN in S-57, or a symbol in S-52, but this is capable of implementation.
 However, even when Virtual AtoN are reflected in S-57 and S-52, existing ECDIS will only show an orange “?” upon encountering a Virtual AtoN object in the ENC database.
 The orange “?” can be interrogated for further detail.

-The MKD should display AIS AtoN, including the virtual flag, but it is known that some MKDs do not meet this requirement.
+The Minimum Keyboard Display (MKD) should display AIS AtoN, including the virtual flag, but it is known that some MKDs do not meet this requirement.

 Risk Mitigation